Import goods into the UK: step by step

 When you make your import declaration, you’ll need to include the value of your goods - this helps work out how much duty and VAT you’ll need to pay.

-Step 5 Find out if you can delay or reduce your duty payment
+Step 5 Find out if you can reduce your Customs Duty

-You may also be able to delay or reduce the amount of duty you pay based on what the goods are from and what you plan to do with them.
+You may also be able to reduce the amount of duty you pay based on what the goods are and what you plan to do with them.

 Step 6 Check if you need a licence or certificate for your goods